 Third-Party Simulation

-As you probably know by now, SkyTrak has partnered with several software providers to bring the best golf simulator software to the SkyTrak.
+SkyTrak has partnered with several software providers to bring the best golf simulator software to their launch monitor systems.

-An overview of each of these softwares was given in the above section.
+An overview of each of these software was given in the above section.
 Their current prices (subject to change, discounts or promotions) are given in the table below:

 Each software option has its own appeal.
 As you can see, the pricing options for each vary considerably.